by John Hawkins | January 9, 2012 12:05 am

 Because we live in an age of very specialized knowledge.

-Take an über-genius who may be the world’s foremost expert on chemistry.
-That same person may very well be unable to fix his own car, answer basic questions about politics, or even program his own VCR.
+Take an ‘ber-genius who may be the world’s foremost expert on chemistry.
+That same person may very well be unable to change a flat tire, fix a simple problem on his computer, or even program his own VCR.
 In other words, our expert’s brilliance at chemistry has very little bearing on the worth of his views when he’s talking about things other than chemistry.

 You may think that’s an insult to college professors, but it’s not.
 It’s just an acknowledgement that teaching a bunch of 18 year old students and debating with other college professors isn’t the same thing as actually applying your knowledge in a real world situation, with employees, real customers, and money on the line every day.
 Some professors and/or intellectuals can make that transition from the world of theory and some can’t.
 That’s just how human beings are.